lsst-dm/dmtn-234/index.rst

 As a special case, the Notebook Aspect of the Science Platform is intended as a general-purpose computing platform for the user and should have all of the same access that the user themselves have.
 The Notebook Aspect will therefore request a delegated token of a special type that has all of the same scopes as the user does at the time of access, but may have a lifetime limited to the lifetim of the user's notebook server.

+``Authorization`` headers used for token authentication should be (but are not yet) filtered out of the request so that they are not passed down to the underlying Science Platform service.
+Otherwise, a service could recover the user's original token from the HTTP headers of the request.

 Service-to-service authentication
 ---------------------------------